madanyc/workfront-learn.en/help/workfront-for-proofing-users/review-and-approve-proofs/review-and-approve-a-proof.md

 ---
 title: How to Review and Approve a Proof
 description: Learn how to access and comment on a proof, use markup to indicate necessary changes, reply to proof comments, and make a decision on a proof in [!DNL Workfront].
 activity: use
 type: Tutorial
 team: Technical Marketing
 kt: 8841
+exl-id: fd6e008c-a162-49fa-9f7e-ab7333165dad
 ---
 # Review and approve a digital proof

 Before you start reviewing a proof, make sure you know what’s expected of you.
 What is your role in the proofing workflow?
 Review the proof, approve it, or both?